-E. Student Publications
+E. Student Media

-The Daily Toreador student newspaper and La Ventana yearbook. are free of arbitrary and capricious censorship and advance copy approval.
-They are expected to be operated and published within the canons of responsible journalism and policies as established by the university Student Publications Committee.
+The Daily Toreador student newspaper and La Ventana yearbook are free of arbitrary and capricious censorship and advance copy approval.
+They are expected to be operated and published within the canons of responsible journalism and policies as established by the university Student Media Committee and the Department of Student Media.